 - Develop a sense of self and a sense of community that empowers them to engage with and shape the designed dimension of their world.

-Our makerspace will serve as a gathering point for tools, projects, mentors and expertise.
+Our makerspace serves as a gathering point for tools, projects, mentors and expertise.
 A collection of tools does not define a makerspace.
 Rather, we define it by what it enables: making.

-Our makerspace will be a learning environment rich with possibilities.
-The children will connect to work on real and personally meaningful projects, informed by helpful mentors and expertise, using new technologies and traditional tools.
+Our makerspace is a learning environment rich with possibilities.
+The children connect to work on real and personally meaningful projects, informed by helpful mentors and expertise, using new technologies and traditional tools.

-The makerspace will provide children with opportunities to use a number of tools such as saws, glue guns, drills, 3-D printers etc to undertake projects involving joinery, mechanical and electronic works.
+The makerspace provides children with opportunities to use a number of tools such as saws, glue guns, drills, 3-D printers etc to undertake projects involving joinery, mechanical and electronic works.

-Our curriculum will be further developed to make specific links to the use of the makerspace and teachers will work together to develop skills and expertise to ensure children are provided with opportunities to use this unique space.
+Our curriculum is continuously developed to make specific links to the use of the makerspace and teachers work together to develop skills and expertise to ensure children are provided with opportunities to use this unique space.

-The children will be taught how to use tools correctly and how to keep themselves safe.
+The children are taught how to use tools correctly and how to keep themselves safe.